when everyone needs to do better . . .

 Fitting Words : 3 minute read by Farriz Mashudi 13/06/2021

-“Pokok apa ini?”
-I asked our guide, speaking in standard Bahasa Malaysia or the language also known as ‘BM’.
+“Pokok apa ‘tu?”
+I asked our guide, speaking in standard Bahasa Malaysia, the language also known as ‘BM’ for short.
 At the same time I curled my tongue delicately around the words to produce what only I would consider to be a decent Indonesian accent.
-‘Pokok’ being the word for tree —in the styling of Malay spoken in the country where I was born—I wished to know what the name was for this one, where I was visiting.
-Simply put and directly translated, the question was: Tree what this?
+‘Pokok’ being the word for tree —in the stylings of Malay spoken in the country where I was born—I wished to know what the name was for this one, where I was visiting.
+In a direct translation, the question, simple enough to my mind was this: Tree what that?

 The everyday common label would do, I said.
-I wasn’t looking for Linnaeus’s genus classification in Latinate.
+I wasn’t looking for Linnaeus’s genus classification in Latinate, nor anything so fancy.

 Gently rubbing his wire spectacles with the hem of his loose cotton tunic, Pak Meydi paused before speaking.
-The elderly man, who had an air of learned poise about him, shuffled uneasily in his seat.
-He peered out at what I had been looking at before clearing his throat, and before he looked again, directly at me.
+The gent who seemed to move in slow motion with the air of an all-knowing yogi, blinked, and shuffled in his seat.
+He peered out at what had caught my eye before he cleared his throat, and before he directed his gaze back at me.
 There were two others with us in the van: the driver and my travelling mate.
-We must have landed the best deal of our lives, she and I thought when we realised it would be only the two of us with our own dedicated guide and driver.
+We must have landed the best deal of our lives, she and I thought when we realised it would be only the two of us with our own personal guide and driver for the entire week.
 Had we lucked out, or had we paid too much?
-Either way, we were here and determined (she more than I, my golfing skills are laughable), to get in a round of golf on a course close to Mount Agung, the island’s still active then and still active now, volcano.
+There was no way of telling.
+Either way, we were there and determined (she more than me, my golfing skills laughable till this day)—to get in a round on a luscious course located close to Mount Agung: the island’s still-active-then, and still-active-now, volcano.

-The driver turned and gave me a sheepish grin.
+The driver turned—taking his eyes off the road—to give me a sheepish grin.

-Had I somehow upset them?
-If so, I meant no disrespect.
-There was no black and white checked sarong around the tree’s slim trunk signifying holiness, nor any religious offerings at its base, at least none that I could see.
-Was I wrong in merely making enquiries?
+Had I somehow caused offence?
+Had I upset them?
+If so, I’d meant no disrespect.
+There was no black and white checked sarong around the tree’s slim trunk; this would have signified, even to my thick skull that it was something seen as sacrosanct, if not holy.
+Nor had I spotted any religious offerings at its base, and nothing else that was taboo, at least not as far as I’d noticed.
+Was it wrong to have merely enquired?

 ‘Pokok’ being the central focus, the thrust so to speak, is at the heart of the matter when discussing anything.

 Taking a deep breath, Pak Meydi began.
-“Pokok-nya, begini …” his creased leather-brown face said, appearing somewhat pained.
-In cross-generational English that would be: So, here’s the thing … And this was when I my BM lessons came rushing back, hitting me like a live volt that made me sit up.
-In very proper written Malay, even in Malaysia, the core of one’s argument is what the ‘pokok’ of it is.
-This means that the ‘pokok’ being the central focus, the thrust so to speak, is at the heart of the matter when discussing anything.
+“Pokok-nya, begini …” his creased leather-brown face appearing somewhat pained as he spoke.
+In cross-generational English that would have been the old man’s way of saying: So, here’s the thing … And this was when my BM lessons had come rushing back, hitting me like a lightening bolt that made me sit up, straight as a rod.
+Becuase you see, besides being the word for ‘tree’, in very proper and well articulated Malay back home, the core of one’s argument is the ‘pokok’ of it.
+The ‘pokok’ being the central focus (the thrust so to speak), it puts the ‘pokok’ as a particle at the heart of the matter when discussing anything.

-But Pak Meydi wasn’t finished yet.
-I could tell from his fidgeting that the ‘pokok perbicharaan’—the true subject of our discussion was still to come.
-His voice remained calm and steady as he continued, even as his eyes shifted to avoid mine.
-Yet, straight up he fed me this fact: “Pohon itu, namanya Trompet.”
+But Pak Meydi wasn’t finished with me.
+I could tell from the squashy air sounds of his persistent fidgeting that the ‘pokok perbicharaan’—the true subject of our discourse—was still to come.
+His voice continued steadily, even as his eyes flitted about, carefully avoiding mine.
+Then straight-up he spewed this as fact: “Pohon itu, namanya Trompet.”

 Again, my BM teachers would have been beside themselves.
-I was! —Who even says ‘pohon’ when it’s a humble tree by the side of the road we’re talking about here?
-This wasn’t a plant housed in a palatial glassy conservatory, nor was it cultivated in any grand botanic garden.
-A wilding, a straggler —From where I was sat at the back of the van, in form, ‘pohon’ felt far too elegant a term to be befitting, even if to me this specimen was perfect.
+I was!
+(Nearly falling off my seat this time.) — Who even says ‘pohon’ when it’s a humble tree by the wayside we’re talking about here?
+This wasn’t a plant housed in a palatial glassy conservatory; it hadn’t been cultivated in any grand botanic garden.
+The growth of questionable lineage was a wilding, a straggler, and from where I was sat at the back of the van, in grammatical form, ‘pohon’ felt far too elegant a term to be befitting, even if to me the specimen had been quite the sight to behold.
+And the name Pak Meydi had given it rendered my question rather lame.

 ‘Pohon’ bore an “elevated” status, but Yes, was also used with reference to trees … Why?

-‘Pohon ampun, Tuanku.’ — This imaginary plea from a Malay warrior of yore begging the Sultan to spare his life for some transgression—was to my mind how ‘pohon’ (as a special request), would be more appropriately applied.
-The word bore an “elevated” status, but Yes, was also used with reference to trees … Why?
+‘Pohon ampun, Tuanku.’ — Now this plea, albeit imaginary, from a Malay warrior of yore begging His Majesty, the regal Tuanku (a.k.a the Sultan himself), to spare his life for some transgression—was to my mind how ‘pohon’ (as a special request), was more suitably used.
+The word bore an “elevated” status, but Yes, was also a given synonym for trees … And why was this?

-Pak Meydi nodded and signalled to the front to drive on.
-Soon enough the realisation came that the standing and deference born out of the word ‘pohon’ speaks to how all trees should be treated.
-And not only in Bali.
+Pak Meydi nodded and smiled.
+Soon enough the realisation came (was it in the showers after a humid —and happily for me— over-and-done-with quickly nine holes?).
+The standing and deference born out of the word ‘pohon’ it seems, speaks to how trees ought to be treated.
+But not only in Bali.

-I’d been put in my place in more ways than one.
+I’d been put in my place, and in more ways than one.

 Anybody (else) Home? : 90 second read by Farriz Mashudi 10/06/2021